847459455/Discriminator_GUI_Matlab/README.md

-# Discriminator_GUI_Matlab
+# Perceptron_GUI_Matlab
-Pattern recognition homework for a Discriminator_GUI
+Pattern recognition homework for a Perceptron_GUI